Buffalo Sabres' Rasmus Dahlin Continues to Dazzle

 As this season has unfolded, the 18-year-old Dahlin is gaining experience and building confidence.
 The native of Lidkoping, Sweden has 14 points (two goals, 12 assists) in his first 27 games.
 He’s the league’s top rookie defenseman, two points ahead of Maxime Lajoie of the Ottawa Senators.

-While not sheltering him, Housley eased Dahlin into his first year in the NHL.
+While not sheltering him, Housley has eased Dahlin into his first year in the NHL.
 In his first 18 games, Dahlin only played more than 20 minutes in four games.
 Since then, he’s been a workhorse, playing 20 minutes in eight of his last nine games.
 And in six of those, he’s played over 22 minutes.
 He skated a career-high 25:51 last Thursday against the Tampa Bay Lightning.
 It’s proof that Housley likes what he sees and is counting on Dahlin in key situations–on the power play and in overtime.

 “He’s really adjusted well to the North American game,” said Housley.
 “He’s done a good job and done a good job playing with a lot of different partners, be it on the left side or the right side.”